 Fresh is what comes to mind when I think about homemade mayonnaise!
 I not only think it I experience it every time I add 5 simple ingredients to a pint-sized mason jar and commence to blend it with an immersion blender.

-Every now and then I get a craving for a good remoulade sauce.
+Every now and then, I get a craving for a good remoulade sauce.
 Not the bottled kind you buy from your local grocer’s shelf, which is entirely okay in a rush.
 No, no, no!
 The kind I’m talking about is that fresh from Mama’s kitchen taste.
 It’s the creamy one, with the bite of horseradish and spicy […]

 It’s true that most Cajun dishes start with a roux.
 The browned flour in fat is what gives dishes like gumbos and stews their unique taste and texture.
 Some of you, I know, have had difficulty making this basic ingredient, but it’s really easy.
 All you need is a little instruction, some patience, and about […]